Forecasting Arctic Temperatures With Quantile Machine Learning: Introduction

-Section~2 provides background on Svalbard and the forecasting challenges posed by Arctic amplification.
+Section~2 briefly provides some background on Svalbard.
 Section~3 describes the data, the construction of holdout samples, and the 14-day lagging of predictors used to support legitimate forecasting.
 Section~4 introduces the statistical methods, focusing on quantile supervised learning.
 Section~5 presents the empirical results, emphasizing visualization and algorithm interpretations.
 Section~6 addresses uncertainty through adaptive conformal prediction regions for multiple time-series data and offers a grounded way to communicate forecast reliability to stakeholders.
 Section~7 discusses policy implications, with emphasis on short-fuse adaptations to Arctic melting, and Section~8 concludes.
 A synopsis of the data analysis steps is provided in Appendix~A.